sharif-apu/twostageHDR_NTIRE21/README.md

-# Two-satge LDR to HDR Image Reconstruction
+# Two-stage LDR to HDR Image Reconstruction
 This is the official implementation of paper title "A Two-stage Deep Network for High Dynamic Range Image Reconstruction".
 The paper has been accepted and expected to be published in the proceedings of CVPRW21.
 To download full paper **[[Click Here](https://arxiv.org/abs/2104.09386)]**.